yuvalmesika/HomeAssistant-EKON-iAircon/README.md

     - No, It says Air condition is not connected to the internet / offline (or similar):
       The integration might screw up information on the vendor's server.
 Restart the Wifi box should solve it (See below).
     - Yes: Are you working with Tadiran app? or with Airconet app?
+      - Verify permissions on the custom_components and subfolders, best to set the read permissions to everyone.
+(Try 0744)
       - Tadiran: Did you switch the server url in the config file?
       - Tadiran: Try switching to Airconet app (See exactly how above Under installation-3); Btw you should anyway use the Airconet app (personal recomendation)
       - Airconet: Verify username and password in the config.
 If still doesn't work, Turn on logs and send me :)